Romney says Trump likely Republican nominee if he runs in 2024

 "He has by far the largest voice and a big impact in my party," Romney told the New York Times' DealBook.
 "I don’t know if he’s planning to run in 2024 or not, but if he does, I’m pretty sure he would win the nomination."

-Romney noted that he’s not always good at making predictions and "a lot can happen between now and 2024," but he said in recent polls comparing Trump to other potential Republican candidates "he wins in a landslide."
+Romney noted that he’s not always good at making predictions and "a lot can happen between now and 2024," but he said in recent polls comparing Trump to other potential Republican candidates, "he wins in a landslide."

 TRUMP TO CLAIM HE IS 'PRESUMPTIVE 2024 NOMINEE,' LEADER OF GOP IN CPAC SPEECH: REPORT